Ayrshire Scotland -

 in those days.

-made to the Entry of Death of the father
+reference being made to the Entry of Death

-of the young man in question, it is found
+of the father of the young man in question,

-the information of a son who clearly adhibited
+made on the information of a son who clearly

-clearly signed his name in column (5) as
+the father clearly signed his name in column

-MATTHEW GREIG and is no longer alive to
+(5) as MATTHEW GREIG and is no longer alive

 his signature afresh in what is alleged